kokudori/grunt-encase/README.md

 # grunt-encase
-Concat and encased in an anonymous function to export any variable.
+Concat and encase in an anonymous function to export any variable or encase within a AMD module.
 Test every possible individual files and variables can be selected to be published at release file.

 ## Getting Started